hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/setup.md

 Settings --> Actions / General --> Disable actions --> save

-## Setting up the local branches
+## Cloning the repo

-Now you will want to navigate to a directory on your pc for HASS.Agent, I will be using `hass-agent`
+Now navigate to a directory on your PC for HASS.Agent work.
+In this example we will use `hass-agent`.

-### Clone the branches to each folder

-Open a terminal in the `hass-agent` directory and clone your forked repo for the docs.
+Open a terminal in that directory and clone your forked documentation repo.

 ## Setting up local environment